 In 2015 he played the title role in our award-winning production of Macbeth 2015 - a performance which won the Best Actor Award at the Elmbridge Drama Festival.
 He ended the year by playing with great success the obnoxious office boss in the musical Nine to Five.

 He returned to directing in 2016 when he successfully produced one of his favourite plays ~ Quartermain's Terms.
-The following year his production of PVT Wars won the Elmbridge Festival and went on to appear in the semi finals of the All-England competion
+The following year his production of PVT Wars won the Elmbridge Festival and then went on to repeat that success by winning the prestigious Leatherhead Festival where, in addition, Mark won the Best Director trophy.